soren-n/tickle/README.md

   -l LOG, --log LOG     Log file location; contains runtime messages, file path must be
                         relative to current working directory (default: tickle.log)
 ```
+The CLI has two additional modes to offline/online:

+- The __clean mode__ will delete any files or folders generated during a previous offline or online evaluation.
+- The __version mode__ will print the installed version of tickle.

+The clean mode will only delete generated folders if they are empty after generated files are deleted; i.e. if there are leftover files in the folders, e.g. generated from other processes not within the control of tickle; these files and the host folders are then left untouched.

 If you stick to the default paths and file names, then running tickle should be as simple as:
 ```
 $ cd my_workflow